symbol/symbol-docs/source/guides/transaction/debugging-transactions.rst

 Background
 **********

-If you are used to NIS1 API calls, after announcing a transaction you received a success message or some error indicating the reason why the transaction has not been included in the block.
+If you are used to NIS1 API calls, after announcing a transaction you will receive a success message or some error indicating the reason why the transaction has not been included in the block.

 The new Catapult REST API works differently, being *asynchronous*.
 When a user announces a transaction through the API, it always returns an OK.